panoply/syncify/readme.md

 # Setup

-After installing you will need to configure a connection to your shopify store.
+After installing you will need to configure a connection to your shopify store and provide an ngrok auth token.
 Syncify requires you provide either an Admin API Access Token (recommended) or API Key and Secret as credentials.
+The ngrok auth token is optional, but required if you plan to publish themes to stores.

+### Shopify Authorization

+Syncify requires Admin API access to your store/s.

 <details>
 <summary>